Close

 Return of Premium Benefit

-Some term plans come with a return of premium option, which refunds all the premiums paid if you survive the policy term.
-It combines the security of insurance with a savings element, so your investment is never entirely lost.
+Some term plans offer a return of premium features.
+This option refunds every premium you paid if you outlive the policy term.
+You get the full security of a life insurance policy, but with a savings component that ensures your investment is not lost.

 Flexibility